System Development Charges (SDCs)

 Table 1: SDCs reflect the full rate paid at Final Inspection or Certificate of Occupancy per SDC Collection Point Deferral Agreement.

 2019 Parks SDC Analysis

 In 2018, the City updated its Parks Master Plan and then engaged a consultant to update the City's Parks SDC based on that new Master Plan.
-The draft report can be accessed through the link below:
+The final report can be accessed through the link below: